simple-registry/simple-registry/doc/reference/cli.md

 angos scrub [options]
 ```

-Scrub streams every object key in both stores (blob and metadata), categorizes it by shape, and validates it concurrently, in three ordered passes: links and job records first, then blob-index shards, then blob data.
+Scrub streams every object key in both stores (blob and metadata), categorizes it by shape, and validates it concurrently, in three ordered passes: tag entries, records and job records first, then the blob-index reference keys, then blob data.
 It always runs the full set of checks:

 - Repairs every revision and referrer record a manifest implies, and re-issues missing blob-index grants.
 - Removes tags whose target manifest blob is missing, revisions whose manifest blob is missing, orphan referrer records, and stale blob-index entries.